-It remains permissible to go on a walk, exercise outside, and just get outdoors, so long as you follow Social Distancing Protocols, including not congregating in groups, maintaining at least 6 feet of distance between you and other people, and staying home if you are sick.
+It is permissible to use your parks, playgrounds and trails, so long as you follow Social Distancing Protocols, including not congregating in groups, maintaining at least 6 feet of distance between you and other people, and staying home if you are sick.

 Always keep a safe physical distance and follow CDC’s recommendations, including: